kafran/kafran.codes/_posts/2022-11-15-swift-optionset.md

 Much cleaner, right?
 Also, we have context now.
 In the example above MyEightOptions(rawValue: 66) stores de integer 66 wich is the binary integer `0b0100_0010`, indicating that option2 and option7 are flagged on.

 I hope this article has helped you to understand these SwiftUI and UIKit constructs and how OptionSet works behind the scenes.

-## About the image

-This is close to my house in the city of João Pessoa, in the Northeast of Brazil.
-I love this area.
-A courious fact, aparently [coconut trees are more dangerous than sharks](https://en.wikipedia.org/wiki/Death_by_coconut).